fadein/standup/README.md

 	Spacebar pauses the timer, Z, z or 0 zeroes the timer & triggers a state change between standing & sitting.

+TODO:
+	* Optionally right-justify text in terminal window (for viewing in terminal on bottom-right side of screen)
+	* Overtime counter which counts up after time has expired